a-musing-moose/a-musing-moose.github.com/_posts/2012-04-26-making-the-consumme-of-services.md

 title: Making the consummé of Service Oriented Architecture
 ---

-# Making the consommé of Service Oriented Architecture
+# Making the consommé of Service Oriented Architecture.

 It is no great secret amongst those I work with that I am a big fan of Service Oriented Architecture (SOA).
 I should probably clarify that I equally